falicitt/warm-fuzzies/README.md

 1. Wellbeing (when I’m stressed ...
 I need...) (general needs eg. kids, illness, sleep etc)
-- a good laugh
+- a good laugh - Andrea
-- reassurance
+- reassurance - Chris
-- time alone / take breaks
+- time alone / take breaks - Emma
-- discuss the problem
+- discuss the problem - Cassie

 2. Expectation setting and agreements (what do we each want out of this time, what hours will we keep, what do we do when conflict arises, how will we communicate, especially what hours work will happen over the weekend)
 - finish the MVP
-- work normal hours on weekdays and Saturday if needed
+- work normal hours on weekdays (9am - 12.30pm and 1.30-5.00pm) and Saturday (10am to max 5pm) if needed
-- have stand-ups
+- have stand-ups (9am, before lunch 12.30pm and around 3.00pm, plus on demand)
 - present each piece of work when finished and get feedback from the team
 - have each other to check and merge pull request